Tianming8585/PITI/README.md

 ## Introduction

 We present a simple and universal framework that brings the power of the pretraining to various image-to-image translation tasks.
-You may try our [online demo](https://huggingface.co/spaces/tfwang/PITI-Synthesis) if interested.

 Diverse samples synthesized by our approach.
 <img src="figure/diverse.jpg" height="380px"/>